 Section 5: Information sharing

 “Where a parent is reluctant to agree, the practitioner will encourage parents to consider the relevance of sharing information.
 The practitioner will monitor the situation and make a judgement as to whether it becomes necessary to share because the practitioner believes that the Named Person or Lead Professional may need to know about the concern and relevant information in order to improve the child’s wellbeing or the wellbeing of others.
 In such circumstances, relevant and proportionate information should be shared.
 It is good practice to inform the child and parents of intended actions, unless this could place the child or others at risk or compromise any investigative enquiry.”

 Confidentiality does not prevent you from sharing a worry or concern about a child or young person’s wellbeing – it actually empowers you to do so.

-(UK) Information Commissioner’s Office (ICO) Letter of Advice 2013 – Information Sharing.
+Refers to (UK) Information Commissioner’s Office (ICO) Letter of Advice 2013 – Information Sharing and Scottish Government GIRFEC Programme Board Letter of Advice 2013 – Information Sharing.